 I wrote this blog post in response to this survey; it was one of the most commonly expressed frustrations.
 Feel free to take the survey yourself- who knows, I might answer your question!

-If you need help learning to teach, you might find this book useful.
+If you need help learning to teach, you might find this post useful.

 If you need help recreating a historical swordsmanship style from a historical source, you might find this course useful.